codethesaurus/docs/docs/install/install-ct-manual.md

 ### Manual Install - Windows

 1. Clone the project with `git clone https://github.com/codethesaurus/codethesaur.us.git`
-2. Switch into to the directory with `cd codethesaur.us`
+2. Switch into the directory with `cd codethesaur.us`
 3. Check to see if Python 3.x is installed with `python --version` or `python3 --version`.
 If Python 3.x isn't installed, visit [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) or if you have Chocolatey, install it with `choco install python`